LivInTheLookingGlass/Thue-Morse/README.rst

   │ ├─macros.tex                # LaTeX file that contains utility functions
   │ ├─references.bib            # Bibliography file (uses BibTeX for citations)
-  │ ├─figures/                  # Directory for image files used │ │ └─benchmark/                # Directory containing benchmark histograms
+  │ ├─figures/                  # Directory for image files used │ │ ├─benchmark/                # Directory containing benchmark histograms
+  │ │ └─complexity/               # Directory containing complexity scatterplots
   │ └─notes/                    # Directory for notes used in writing the paper └─dev/                      # Directory with associated code
-    ├─__init__.py               # Utilities that let you collect different definitions ├─args.py                   # A utility file that deals with command line argument parsing ├─comparisons.py            # A checkpointing comparison tool for proving equality up to n entries ├─from_file.py              # A stub file that lets you print out a binary file ├─test_seq.py               # A test file that allows you to check sequence equality ├─p2/                       # Code representation of definitions in base 2 │ ├─__init__.py               # Empty file that allows this folder to be used as a module
+    ├─__init__.py               # Utilities that let you collect different definitions ├─args.py                   # A utility file that deals with command line argument parsing ├─comparisons.py            # A checkpointing comparison tool for proving equality up to n entries ├─from_file.py              # A tool that lets you print out a binary file ├─make_plots.py             # A tool that lets you produce the complexity plots in the paper ├─test_seq.py               # A test file that allows you to check sequence equality ├─p2/                       # Code representation of definitions in base 2 │ ├─__init__.py               # Empty file that allows this folder to be used as a module